 In the musical words of Maria in the Sound of Music, “Let’s start at the very beginning, a very good place to start.”
 I define the beginning as taking inventory of your debt, or in other words, actually write out a list of all of the debt you have and how much that debt is costing you (i.e. interest rates, minimum payments, etc.).
 You can use our free Debt Tracker Template to help you get started.
 It will also have you separate your debts between credit card debt, education loans, and loans associated with property you own such as car loans and home mortgages.

 There are two schools of thought when it comes to credit card debt and honestly I’m a big believer that knowing yourself and your money habits is the best way to determine which one you should subscribe to.
 The first method is to pay down the credit card with the highest interest rate first.
 Mathematically, this makes the most sense since the longer your high interest debt is outstanding the higher your total interest payments will be.
 On the other hand, Dave Ramsey’s snowball approach may work better for you if you need to see results quickly.
 Using the snowball approach, you’ll start with the smallest credit card balance and concentrate your payments on that debt until you pay it off.
 Once you’ve finished paying off that balance, you’ll put the monthly payment amount from the first balance you were paying off towards paying down the next smallest balance.
+I often find that this is the best approach for individuals that are struggling to see a light at the end of the tunnel as you have small wins along the way to keep you motivated.

 No matter what your debt repayment plan is, make sure that you are at least making timely minimum payments on your credit cards every month.
 I typically recommend setting up automatic minimum payments at the beginning of the month so that you’re forced to budget around your debt payments and you never miss a payment.
 The last thing that you need is to miss a payment because you were busy at work.
 That can leave you with a lasting impact from a late fee, hiked interest rate, and a hit to your credit score.
 In other words, avoid late payments at all costs!